5l1v3r1/Sonarr-wiki/Profiles.md

 SDTV

 ##### Scenario 1 #####
 No existing file exists.
-When drone finds a release for this episode it will accept either SDTV or DVD, any other quality is rejected.
+When Sonarr finds a release for this episode it will accept either SDTV or DVD, any other quality is rejected.

 ##### Scenario 2 #####
 Existing file is SDTV.
 If a DVD release is found it will be rejected because the cutoff has already been met.

 ##### Scenario 3 #####
 No existing files exists.
-A search is performed and both SDTV and DVD are available, NzbDrone will grab the DVD release because it is the best allowed quality.
+A search is performed and both SDTV and DVD are available, Sonarr will grab the DVD release because it is the best allowed quality.

 ### HDTV 720p ###